macicchino/MechaCar_Statistical_Analysis/README.md

 - Briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary

   - When taking a t-test of the sample (including all lots) against a population mean of 1500.
 We find that the p-value is 0.06028 which is technically out of our assumed significane level of 0.05 percent.
+Therefore, we do not have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically similar.

 ![dev_3.1](images/Dev-3.1_T-Test.png "Dev 3.1 Image")

   - When taking a t-test of each lot sample against a population mean of 1500.
-We find that the p-value for Lot1 is xxx.
-We find that the p-value for Lot2 is xxx.
-We find that the p-value for Lot3 is xxx.
+  - We find that the p-value for Lot1 is 1.
+Therefore, we do not have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically similar.
+  - We find that the p-value for Lot2 is 0.61.
+Therefore, we do not have sufficient evidence to reject the null hypothesis, and we would state that the two means are statistically similar.
+  - We find that the p-value for Lot3 is 0.04.
+Therefore, we have sufficient evidence to reject the null hypothesis, and we would state that the two means are not statistically similar.

 ![dev_3.2](images/Dev-3.2_T-Test-by-Lot.png "Dev 3.2 Image")